 Surgery is considered a standard part of treatment for histological confirmation of tumor type and as a means to improve outcome.
-Total or near-total resections are considered optimal if they can be performed safely.[83,84]
+Total or near-total resections are considered optimal if they can be performed safely.[84,85]

-Postoperatively, children may have significant neurological deficits caused by preoperative tumor-related brain injury, hydrocephalus, or surgery-related brain injury.[85][Level of evidence C1] A significant number of patients with medulloblastoma develop cerebellar mutism syndrome (also known as posterior fossa syndrome).
-Symptoms of cerebellar mutism syndrome include the following:
+Postoperatively, children may have significant neurological deficits caused by preoperative tumor-related brain injury, hydrocephalus, or surgery-related brain injury.[86][Level of evidence C1] A significant number of patients with medulloblastoma develop cerebellar mutism syndrome (also known as posterior fossa syndrome).
+Symptoms of cerebellar mutism syndrome, which usually appear within 1 or 2 days after surgery, include the following:

-- Delayed onset of speech.
+- Loss of speech.

 - Suprabulbar palsies.

 - Ataxia.

 - Hypotonia.

-- Emotional lability.
+• Emotional lability.

-The etiology of cerebellar mutism syndrome (also known as posterior fossa syndrome) remains unclear, although cerebellar vermian damage and/or disruption of cerebellar-cortical tracts has been postulated as the possible cause of the mutism.
-[86,87]; [88] [Level of evidence C1] In two Children's Cancer Group studies that evaluated children with both average-risk and high-risk medulloblastoma, the syndrome was identified in nearly 25% of patients.
-[87-89]; [90] [Level of evidence C1] A retrospective analysis of 370 patients with medulloblastoma identified younger age, larger tumor size, and midline tumor location as risk factors for developing mutism.
+The etiology of cerebellar mutism syndrome remains unclear, although cerebellar vermian damage and/or disruption of cerebellar-cortical tracts has been postulated as the possible cause of the mutism.[87,88]; [89][Level of evidence C1] In two Children's Cancer Group studies that evaluated children with both average-risk and high-risk medulloblastoma, the syndrome was identified in nearly 25% of patients.[88-90]; [91][Level of evidence C1] A retrospective analysis of 370 patients with medulloblastoma identified younger age, larger tumor size, and midline tumor location as risk factors for developing mutism.
 This finding is consistent with previous observations.
-Investigators also observed a correlation between medulloblastoma subtype and risk of mutism.
-Mutism was more common in patients with group 3 and group 4 medulloblastomas (30%-35% of patients) and less frequent in children with SHH-activated tumors (7% of patients).
-[91] A prospective study that included longitudinal neurological examination of 178 patients with medulloblastoma identified similar risk factors for mutism (higher risk with younger age; lower risk with SHH-subtype), most likely because SHH-activated tumors tend to be located in the hemispheres and not in the midline.
-The study also reported a higher risk of developing mutism in patients who undergo tumor resections at low-volume surgery centers.
-[92] Approximately 50% of patients with this syndrome manifest long-term, permanent neurological and neurocognitive sequelae.
-[88,90]
+Investigators also observed a correlation between medulloblastomas (30%-35% of patients) and less frequent in children with SHH-activated tumors (7% of patients).[92]
+A prospective study that included longitudinal neurological examination of 178 patients with medulloblastoma identified similar risk factors for mutism (higher risk with younger age; lower risk with SHH subtype), most likely because SHH-activated tumors tend to be located in the hemispheres and not in the midline.
+The study also reported a higher risk of developing mutism in patients who undergo tumor resections at low-volume surgery centers.[93]
+Approximately 50% of patients with this syndrome manifest long-term, permanent neurological and neurocognitive sequelae.[89,91]